stevenlcj/ESetStore/README.md

 Publications:

-Chengjian Liu, Qiang Wang, Xiaowen Chu, Yiu-Wing Leung and  Hai Liu.
-ESetStore: an Erasure-coded Storage System with Fast Data Recovery.
-IEEE Transactions on Parallel and Distributed Systems, To appear.
+Chengjian Liu, Qiang Wang, Xiaowen Chu, Yiu-Wing Leung and  Hai Liu, "ESetStore: an Erasure-coded Storage System with Fast Data Recovery", IEEE Transactions on Parallel and Distributed Systems, To appear.

-Chengjian Liu, Qiang Wang, Xiaowen Chu, and Yiu-Wing Leung.
-G-CRS: GPU Accelerated Cauchy Reed-Solomon Coding.
-IEEE Transactions on Parallel and Distributed Systems, no. 7, pp. 1484-1498, 2018.
+Chengjian Liu, Qiang Wang, Xiaowen Chu, and Yiu-Wing Leung, "G-CRS: GPU Accelerated Cauchy Reed-Solomon Coding", IEEE Transactions on Parallel and Distributed Systems, no. 7, pp. 1484-1498, 2018.

-Chengjian Liu, Xiaowen Chu, Hai Liu and Yiu-Wing Leung, ESet: Placing Data Towards Efficient Recovery for Large-Scale Erasure-Coded Storage Systems, ICCCN 2016
+Chengjian Liu, Xiaowen Chu, Hai Liu and Yiu-Wing Leung, "ESet: Placing Data Towards Efficient Recovery for Large-Scale Erasure-Coded Storage Systems", ICCCN 2016

 This repository contains the related code for our work ESetStore, which is a prototype of erasure-coded storage systems with fast data recovery.